dslin1010/KOCL/README.md

 # KOCL-Augmenting Operating Systems with OpenCL Accelerators

-KOCL is a general purpose framework for accelerating Linux kernel software with OpenCL accelerators, which is built by migrating the [KGPU](https://github.com/wbsun/kgpu) code to the OpenCL platforms.We further added the zero-copy scheme and the support of multiple devices for concurrent processing in KOCL to take advantage of the OpenCL standard.
+KOCL is a general purpose framework for accelerating Linux kernel software with OpenCL accelerators, which is built by migrating the [KGPU](https://github.com/wbsun/kgpu) code to the OpenCL platforms.
+We further added the zero-copy scheme and the support of multiple devices for concurrent processing in KOCL to take advantage of the OpenCL standard.